What is FASD?

 - Nurture their strengths and abilities.

-- Get an early diagnosis (before 6 years of age)
+- Get an early diagnosis (before 6 years of age) if possible

-- Ensure your child has special education/support services that understand FASD as early as possible (exceptionality designation, and Individual Education Plan which includes the required supports, accommodations, tools, learning and safety plans etc.)
+- Ensure your child has special education/support services that understand FASD as early as possible (exceptionality designation, and Individual Education Plan which includes the required supports, accommodations, tools, learning and safety plans, etc.)

-- Learn as much as you can about FASD, how to parent and provide support to improve outcomes your child
+- Learn as much as you can about FASD, how to parent and provide support to improve outcomes for your child

 - Provide a loving, nurturing and stable home environment